Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 declare it out loud.
 Even when things seemed to be going better, I would continue to declare it, for I did

 not want to give my heart over to trusting man in good or bad times.
-The good news is that I did not lose
+The good news is that the end result

 However, part two of the verse continues to mean the most to me.
 It is one thing to trust in the Lord,